 How can my student get involved with the Clay Performing Arts Program?
-The first step to joining the band program is to sign up for an instrument fitting (you can do so by clicking on "Try-On Registration" at the top of this page!).
+The first step to joining performing arts is to sign up for an instrument or choir fitting (you can do so by clicking on "Try-On Registration" at the top of this page!).
 If you have a conflict with each of the try-on dates, contact Mr. Frizzi and he will be happy to set up an appointment with you and your student.

 What is an instrument fitting and do I need to be present?
 Instrument fittings take place at Clay Middle School.
-When they are finished, the student, parent and director decide which instrument would be the best fit for the student.
-When you leave the instrument fitting, your student will have selected their instrument!
-Parental consent is required for a student to be assigned an instrument, so it is highly encouraged that a parent be present.
+When students are finished, the student, and director decide which instrument would be the best fit for the student.
+Your student will designate a first and second choice at the check out following the try-on.
+Final instrument placement will be emailed at the beginning of February when try-ons are complete.
+It is highly encouraged that a parent be present.

-What kind of out of school commitment is made when joining the band program?
+What kind of out of school commitment is made when joining the performing arts program?
 Because we know students are very busy, after school requirements are at a minimum.
-During the 6th grade year, performing arts students have only a handful after school rehearsals.
-The purpose of these rehearsals is to prepare for upcoming concerts.
+During the 6th grade year, performing arts students have very few, if any after school rehearsals.
+Any extra rehearsals will be to combine classes that do not meet together to prepare for an upcoming performance.
 Each rehearsal only lasts 50 minutes and is over by 4:15.
 All students are offered a late bus pass.

 Why is the 6th grade band and orchestra divided into two classes?
 When beginning a new instrument it is best practice for students to start in small like-instrument settings.
 Band classes are split into woodwind classes and brass/percussion classes.
 This is done to ensure students the best small group instruction possible.